Privacy Policy

 Cookies

-Our websites use so-called cookies.
+Our websites use cookies.
 Cookies are small data packets that do not cause any damage to your computer.
 They are either stored temporarily for the duration of a session (session cookies) or permanently (permanent cookies) on your device.
 Session cookies are automatically deleted at the end of your visit.
 Permanent cookies remain stored on your device until you delete them yourself or your web browser automatically deletes them.

-You can change your settings for the use of cookies at any time here: Cookie Policy
+You can change your settings for the use of cookies at any time here: Cookie Policy.

 Registration on the website